janscience/Teensy_Amp/R5.0/README.md

 - All signals oscillate around a virtual ground VGND.
 - VGND draws less than 0.1mA of current for a single channel if supplied from a power source.
 - VGND is created from half of MICBIAS of the TLV320ADC chip via a voltage divider.
-- Voltage divider with two times R5=1kOhm takes 1.4mA.
+- Voltage divider with two times R5=3kOhm takes 0.6mA.
-- Also test higher resistances for R5.

 ### Input signal voltage divider